IoLanguage/eerie/README.md

-# Eerie, package manager for Io
+# Eerie, the package manager for Io

-Eerie is an attempt to create feature-full package manager for Io, due to lack of working and usable package managers.
-Eerie is modelled after [Rip](https://github.com/defunkt/rip) which means that there is no central repository of packages, and that environments are used as a tool for switching between different versions.

 ## How to install